Faithful-Resource-Pack/Docs/pages/textures/f32-texturing-guidelines.md

 ### Shapes

-**Cylindrical type objects** such as iron bars, individual dynamite sticks that make up TNT and metal railings should have visible shades along both sides and a highlight on the side near the centre like so:
+**Cylindrical type objects** such as iron bars, individual dynamite sticks that make up TNT, and metal railings should have visible shades along both sides and a highlight on the side near the centre like so:

 <img src="/images/textures/f32-texturing-guidelines/cylinder.png" alt="cylindrical type objects" class="center">
 <i class="center">An example showing how to shade cylindrical type objects.</i>